-A party will be given for all transfer students Wednesday, Sept.
-16, from 7-8 p. m.
-The place will be announced later.
+A party will be given for all transfer students.
+Watch for posters announcing time and date.
 All new girls are welcome and the organization will try to be of assistance to you in any of your problems.
 This party will afford opportunity to meet not only the League members but also other transfer students.

-Freshman girls will be given an opportunity to join the League after the Co-ed Prom in October.
+Freshman girls will be given an opportunity to join the League at the Co-ed prom, October 7, or at the first general meeting about the middle of October.

-General Chairman is Lawain Churchill.
+General chairman is Norine Erwin.